yun-liu/Tuberculosis/README.md

 ```

 ### Online Challenge

-We only release the training and validation sets of the proposed TBX11K dataset.
-The test set is retained as an online challenge for simultaneous TB X-ray classification and TB area detection in a single system (e.g., a convolutional neural network).
+We only release the ground truths for the training and validation sets of our TBX11K dataset.
+The test set is retained as an online challenge for TB X-ray classification and TB infection area detection.
 To participate this challenge, you need to create an account on [CodaLab](https://codalab.lisn.upsaclay.fr/) and register for the [TBX11K Tuberculosis Classification and Detection Challenge](https://codalab.lisn.upsaclay.fr/competitions/7916).
 Please refer to this [webpage](https://codalab.lisn.upsaclay.fr/competitions/7916#learn_the_details-evaluation) or our paper to see the evaluation metrics.
-Then, open the “Participate” tab to read the [submission guidelines](https://codalab.lisn.upsaclay.fr/competitions/7916#participate) carefully.
+Then, open the "Participate" tab to read the [submission guidelines](https://codalab.lisn.upsaclay.fr/competitions/7916#participate) carefully.
 Next, you can upload your submission.
 Once uploaded, your submissions will be evaluated automatically.

 ### Citation